benashford/rs-es/README.md

 Development is ongoing, and is experimental, as such breaking changes are likely at any time.
 Also, large parts of the ElasticSearch API are currently unimplemented.

 Currently being developed and tested against ElasticSearch 1.6.x, it will almost certainly not work with other versions.
-Doesn't currently work with Rust 1.6 beta or nightly.
+Doesn't currently work with Rust 1.6 beta or nightly; the branch `rust-beta` contains changes that will work with beta and nightly versions, but this is incompatible with Rust stable so cannot be merged yet.

 ## Documentation